 The artists recognise the influence of the sculptor Chillida, who treated space as light and the vacuum void about light and shadow.
 Also, Anthony Mccall’s exploration of light and space references the duo’s AV works.
-AV installations and performances are predominantly of the black and white aesthetic, within monochromatic projections, and elements such as lines and spheres, similar to op art compositions.
+AV installations and performances are predominantly of the black-and-white aesthetic within monochromatic projections and elements such as lines and spheres, similar to op art compositions.

-Nonotak was conceived in late 2011 when the Architect Bigoni-Mortemard commissioned a project to create a mural in the lobby of a public housing building in Paris. and since they’ve done installations AV installation presented at biennales, festivals and a myriad of cultural institutions and even they have been comissioned by Hermes.
+NONOTAK was conceived in late 2011 when the Architect Bigoni-Mortemard commissioned a project to create a mural in the lobby of a public housing building in Paris.
+And since they’ve done installations, AV installations presented at biennales, festivals and a myriad of cultural institutions, and even they have been comissioned by Hermes.
 However, Hoshi is their most significant piece to date.
 Presented by Vice Media, The Creators Project and Toyota, the piece uses mirrors in an expanding architecture through lights, creating a situation for an embedded subject in a real/virtual dialogue.

-More recently, Nonotak collaborated with British filmmaker Sean Ellis, and Stella McCartney on a short film that featured actor Cillian Murphy and music by Paul McCartney filmed over a single night in a forest outside London.
-As well as presenting Shiro, an X shape structure of two large frames, with four HD projectors.
-Showcased in TodaysArt Japan and MUTEK Montreal, Shiro was according to The New York Times, one of the fifteen best sets from Sónar Barcelona Music Festival 2017.
-Shiro has also been presented at the second edition of Ableton’s Loop – A Summit for Music Makers, at CTM.
+More recently, NONOTAK collaborated with British filmmaker Sean Ellis and Stella McCartney on a short film that featured actor Cillian Murphy and music by Paul McCartney, filmed over a single night in a forest outside London.
+They also presented Shiro, an X shape structure of two large frames with four HD projectors.
+Exploring new frontiers in the Artech universe, Nonotak’s creations are dreamy performances and installations pushing to enhance our senses to the limit.

-Noemi graduated Illustration school and I (Takami) graduated Architecture school while I was part of a Post-Hardcore Rock band called Doyle Airence as a guitar player.
-I have always been sensitive to how light affects a space and on top of that how sound behaves differently according to where you place it.
+Noemi graduated from Illustration school, and I (Takami) graduated from Architecture school while I was part of a Post-Hardcore Rock band called Doyle Airence as a guitar player.
+I have always been sensitive to how light affects a space and, on top of that, how sound behaves differently according to where you place it.

-During my architecture studies i often found myself designing architecture that were so immersive that i was kind of blurring the boundaries between huge scale sculptures and architecture with a particular attention to the sound aspect.
-That’s why i like artists like Eduardo Chillida who creates giant sculptures that often play with the relation of a space’s boundaries and sound.
-I particularly love the one project of his called Elogio del Horizonte in Gijon that uses the loud sound of wind as a main material.
-There is a moment where you get close to the piece and the sound would change suddenly, so radically that it creates a “invisible” boundary.
+During my architecture studies, I often found myself designing architecture that was so immersive that I was blurring the boundaries between huge-scale sculptures and architecture with particular attention to the sound aspect.
+I like artists like Eduardo Chillida, who creates giant sculptures that often play with the relation of a space’s boundaries and sound.
+I particularly love one project of his called Elogio del Horizonte in Gijon, which uses the loud sound of the wind as a primary material.
+There is a moment when you get close to the piece, and the sound changes so radically that it creates an “invisible” boundary.

 What are your aims as artists working between technology and art?

 Yes.
 The installation is called Lake.
 The biggest challenge is that it is an installation we have wanted to make happen for years now.
 Regarding material, we are using led pixel addressable fixtures and mirrors.
 We will keep the rest of the description vague and leave it for the festival!